Tanzu-Gerg/Tanzu-Telemetry-Standalone-Data-Collector/README.md

 1. Exit the bosh instance
 1. Bosh SCP the file off of the instance.
 For example: `bosh scp clock_global:/var/vcap/data/cloud_controller_clock/tmp/output.json /tmp/output.json`

+Running from within the bosh deployment also reduces network latency, which can speed up execution time.

+## Performance

+Performance for a trial against an environment seeded with 10,000 apps (NOT app instances), when run on a bosh instance (jammy stemcell), as described above:
+- Execution time: ~30 minutes
+- Memory consumption: ~110M
+- CPU consumption: ~1.4% of 2.20GHz CPU
+- Output file size: ~7.3M

 ## Development

 For testing (or running, I suppose) on Python 3.5 via the included Dockerfile (requires Docker):